Efosaok/More-Recipes/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Andela License - see the [LICENSE.md](andela.com) file for details

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* All my awesome LFA's, Mr Anu and Mr Tomi,Wonderful BFA's Mr Philips and Ms. Victoria
-* Inspiration
+* Awsome peers,group teammates and my Bestie, Idris
-* etc
+* World class